lightbug-io/docs/devices/api/messages/13-heartbeat.md

 Sent from a device over an open connection to let the receiver know that the connection is still active.

+Can also be used to check if a connection is still active, as the message would be ACKed.

+Devices currently default to sending a heartbeat every 15 seconds.

 ## Payload

 | Field | Name               | Description                         | Type |